-- 21. Students may be provided conditions that they will need to meet in order to achieve SAP by the end of the next evaluation point.
-If at the next evaluation point, the student is determined to be back in good SAP standing, they will continue to receive their federal student aid as normal. - 22.
-If at the next evaluation point, after a review, the student is not considered to be back in good SAP standing by meeting their conditions, the student then enters Student Loan Denied status and is no longer eligible for federal student aid.
+Updated October 2020 Last reviewed: August 2022 22.
+If at the next evaluation point the student is not considered to be back in good SAP standing, the student then enters Student Loan Denied status and is no longer eligible for federal student aid until the student is back in good SAP standing.
 The Funding Team will notify students of this in writing (by email).